tud0r/GridPrototype/README.md

 ###Window Resizing
 On window resize, by default THREE JS adjust the camera field of view (FOV) to scale the objects in the scene.
 This is good for making sure the entire grid is visible at all times however it could also make the objects too small to view and to interact with.
-The FOV scalling on window resize can be be elimitanted to present another alternative to make the padding between avatars correspond to window resize width to ensure they are displayed within the bounds of the window width.
+The FOV scaling on window resize can be be eliminated to present another alternative to make the padding between avatars correspond to window resize width to ensure they are displayed within the bounds of the window width.
-Most likly a combination of the two approaches is needed with logic to determine when and which appraoch is used.
+Most likely a combination of the two approaches is needed with logic to determine when and which approach is used.